|

 Left: An excellent quarterly magazine, 'The Moth' is included with the yearly membership of the de Havilland Moth Club.
 The magazine contains both features on recent Moth travelling exploits as well as historic pieces dating back to when the first de Havilland Moths flew.
 Members also benefit from the excellent photographic opportunities.
 Even if you don't wish to become a member, the public can get close

 enough for superb photography.
-I had seven of my images published in this issue with the Woburn 2003 feature. |
+I had seven of my images published in this issue with the Woburn 2003 feature.

 Some examples of the photography possible at Woburn |

-The key point to this show is the atmosphere.
-Pilots and officials discuss the ins and outs of keeping vintage aircraft in the air.
-Twenty or more trophies and cups are awarded for such things as; best of each type, youngest pilot, spot landing, most recent restoration and best owner restored aircraft.
 DH Moth Club Members and their guests are allowed to roam amongst the aircraft and are afforded excellent photographic opportunities.
 Even if you don't wish to become a member, the public can get close enough for superb photography at Woburn.
-Photographs taken often only have parkland in the background, and so the images could easily be mistaken for photographs taken up to 70 or 80 years ago.
+Photographs taken often only have parkland in the background and so the images could easily be mistaken for photographs taken up to 70 or 80 years ago.
 I have had affection for grass landing strips, since my first visit to a PFA rally at Sywell in 1971 in particular.
-These veteran aircraft were originally designed and built for grass airfields, and being able to capture them on film and now digitally in the natural surroundings is what it is all about. |
+These veteran aircraft were originally designed and built for grass airfields and being able to capture them on film and now digitally in the natural surroundings is what it is all about. |

 Early morning arrivals taken from the south-western end, where you can gain a little useful elevation. |

 With so much activity around the airfield throughout the day it is difficult to decide at any one moment which is the best place to go for the best photographs.
-First thing I prefer south-western end, with the sun behind you there are a number of location along (or in front for members) the crowd line for excellent landing shots.
+Early morning I prefer south-western end, with the sun behind you there are a number of location along (or in front for members) the crowd line for excellent landing shots.
 The light's reflection down the aircraft is particularly nice first thing in the morning.
-At the highest point you are looking down on a small lake, which for me is the best backdrop you can get here.
+At the highest point you are looking down on a small lake, which for me is my favourite backdrop.
 The increased elevation at this location gives some very interesting angles as the constant streams of Moths arrive. |

 In the aircraft park you can get in close and also take those classic uncluttered 'posed' shots. |